 Round Trip Tour

 If you’re a train enthusiast, consider booking a round trip tour on the Durango and Silverton Railway.
-This Durango train package lets you spend a total of 7 hours on board the train in a single day.
+You spend a total of 7 hours on board the train in a single day.
 The train rides 3 1/2 miles to Silverton, stops for 2 hours in Silverton, and then treks 3 1/2 hours back to Durango.
 You’ll experience the full splendor of the 1880s train, allowing you to step back in time as the train chugs down the track.

-The Durango train has introduced a brand new Cascade Canyon excursion for 2019.
-Specifically designed for busy travelers of today, this is the train’s shortest excursion offered in the railroad’s history.
-The Cascade Canyon Express lasts just under two hours, making it an excellent choice for those who don’t want to commit to an all day train ride.
+The Durango train's Cascade Canyon excursion is specifically designed for busy travelers of today.
+It is the train's shortest excursion offered in the railroad's history.
+The Cascade Canyon Express lasts just under two hours, making it an excellent choice for those who don't want to commit to an all day train ride.
 Choose between an open-air gondola or a historic restoration coach and take in the incredible views along the highline of the canyon.

 For backpackers, hikers, and fishermen, a great way to ride the Durango train is on a wilderness access trip during the summer.
 Head out into the San Juan National Forest and Weminuche Wilderness via the Durango train, and get off in Needleton (for access to the Chicago Basin) or Elk Park (for access to the Colorado Trail).
 Call (888) 872-4607 to book.